PYnative

 Table of contents

-• Exercise 8: Generate random secure token of 64 bytes and random URL
+• Exercise 8: Generate Random Token and URL

 Reference article for help: Python get a random number within a range